OSSE300/500

 Unit Requirement

-Students will be required to attend all sessions in Taiwan and to submit a presentation and a 3000 word research essay at the end of T2 on a topic chosen with the agreement of the Unit Coordinator.
-Such topic could include: Taiwanese law or business, indigenous rights in Taiwan, the international relations of Taiwan and Australia or the Asia-Pacific, Taiwan business, or international trade.
+Students will be required to attend all sessions in Taiwan and to submit a presentation and a 4000-5000 word research essay (depend on the individual School’s requirements) at the end of T2 on a topic chosen with the agreement of the Unit Coordinator/supervisor.
+Such topic could include: Taiwanese law, Indigenous rights in Taiwan, the international relations of Taiwan, Taiwanese politics, Australia-Taiwan relations, the Asia-Pacific politics and international relations, or Taiwan and international trade.

-Approximate Cost: AU $5900.00 per person (twin room sharing), this includes in country travel, breakfast and lunch and all activities
+Approximate Cost: $3900.00 - (twin room sharing), this includes in country travel, breakfast, some lunches/dinners, and all activities

 Travel Destinations: Taipei